Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Conclusions

-In the hard state we do not significantly detect the presence of a thermal component associated with the emission of the accretion disk.
-The continuum emission is modelled by a Comptonized component plus a smeared reflection component.
-We observe an electron temperature larger than 150 keV and a seed-photon temperature lower than 0.1 keV.
-The reflecting region of the accretion disk is between 6 and 290 gravitational radii, the relative reflection normalization is $0.71 \pm 0.12$ and the ionization parameter is log$(\xi) = 1.99^{+0.04}_{-0.11}$.
-Also in this state we observed the presence of a ionized absorber with an equivalent hydrogen column density of $1.3 \times 10^{23}$ cm$^{-2}$ and a ionization parameter log$({\xi})_{\rm IA}$ between 2 and 3.
+In the hard state we do not significantly detect a thermal component associated with the direct emission of the accretion disk.
+The continuum emission was modeled by a Comptonized component plus a smeared reflection component.
+We observe an electron temperature higher than 150 keV and a seed-photon temperature lower than 0.1 keV.
+The reflecting region of the accretion disk is between 6 and 290 gravitational radii, the relative reflection normalization is $0.48 \pm 0.06,$ and the ionization parameter is log$(\xi) = 1.99^{+0.05}_{-0.10}$.
+In this state we also observed an ionized absorber with an equivalent hydrogen column density of $1.4 \times 10^{23}$ cm$^{-2}$ and an ionization parameter log$({\xi})_{\rm IA}$ between 2 and 3.